Bill Bradley: U.S. Senate

-After four years of political campaigning for Democratic candidates around New Jersey, Bradley decided in the summer of 1977 to run for the Senate himself, coinciding with his retirement from the Knicks.
+After four years of political campaigning for Democratic candidates around New Jersey, Bradley decided in the summer of 1977 to retire from the Knicks and run in the 1978 United States Senate election in New Jersey.
 He felt his time had been well-spent in "paying his dues".
 The seat was held by liberal Republican and four-term incumbent Clifford P. Case.
 Case lost the Republican primary to anti-tax conservative Jeffrey Bell, who, like Bradley, was 34 years old as the campaign season began.
-Bradley won the seat in the general election with about 56% of the vote.
+Bradley won the election with about 56% of the vote.
 During the campaign, Yale football player John Spagnola was Bradley's bodyguard and driver.

 In the Senate, Bradley acquired a reputation for being somewhat aloof and was thought of as a "policy wonk", specializing in complex reform initiatives.
 Among these was the 1986 overhaul of the federal tax code, co-sponsored with Dick Gephardt, which reduced the tax rate schedule to just two brackets, 15 percent and 28 percent, and eliminated many kinds of deductions.
 Domestic policy initiatives that Bradley led or was associated with included reform of child support enforcement; legislation concerning lead-related children's health problems; the Earned Income Tax Credit; campaign finance reform; a re-apportioning of California water rights; and federal budget reform to reduce the deficit, which included, in 1981, supporting Reagan's spending cuts but opposing his parallel tax cut package, one of only three senators to take this position.
 He sponsored the Freedom Support Act, an exchange program between the republics of the former Soviet Union and the United States.